cplee/cookbook-aftp/README.md

 git_repo | The GitHub repo to pull from | String | "cplee/aftp"
 git_commit | The commit id (branch,tag,sha) to use | String | "master"

+# Running
+To run locally, execute: `kitchen converge`

+You can then login to explore the guest:  `kitchen login`

 # Testing

 **Prerequisite** -  ChefDK must be [installed](https://docs.chef.io/install_dk.html).